 Here are some of the best testing practices I learned from experience:

 1) Have a good test plan.
-A plan should be written by a good and experienced tester (maybe QA leader).
-A good test plan must encompass all areas of the testing product and consider budgets, activity definition, scope planning, schedule testing, risk identification, staff acquisition, procurement planning and more.
+A plan should be written by a good and experienced tester (maybe a QA leader).
+A good test plan must encompass all areas of the testing product and consider budgets, activity definition, scope planning, schedule testing, risk identification, staff acquisition, procurement planning, and more.

 3) Test early, test often.
-If you want to ï¬nd bugs, start as early as is possible because a bug found during design stage costs ten times less to ï¬x than one in coding and a hundred times less than one found after launch.
+If you want to find bugs, start as early as is possible because a bug found during the design stage costs ten times less than one in coding and a hundred times less than one found after launch.

 7) To ensure maximum test coverage break your application under test into smaller functional modules.
 Write test cases on such individual unit modules.
 Also, if possible, break these modules into smaller parts.

 9) Make your test cases available to developers prior to coding.
-Don’t keep your test cases to yourself waiting to get final application release for testing, thinking that you can log more bugs.
-Let developers analyze your test cases thoroughly to develop a high quality application.
+Don’t keep your test cases to yourself waiting to get the final application release for testing, thinking that you can log more bugs.
+Let developers analyze your test cases thoroughly to develop a high-quality application.
 This will also save the re-work time.

 10 ) If possible identify and group your test cases for regression testing.
 This will ensure quick and effective manual regression testing.

 11) Applications requiring critical response time should be thoroughly tested for performance.
 Performance testing is a critical part of many applications.
-In manual testing this is mostly ignored part by testers due to lack of required performance testing for large data volumes.
+In manual testing, this is mostly ignored part by testers due to the lack of required performance testing for large data volumes.
 Find out ways to test your application for performance.
-If it is not possible to create test data manually, then write some basic scripts to create test data for performance test or ask developers to write one for you.
+If it is not possible to create test data manually, then write some basic scripts to create test data for performance tests or ask developers to write one for you.

 12) Take down the new terms, concepts you learn while testing.
 Keep a text file open while testing an application.
-Take down testing progress, observations made during it.
-Use these notepad observations while preparing final test release report.
+Takedown testing progress, observations made during it.
+Use these notepad observations while preparing the final test release report.
 This good habit will help you provide a complete unambiguous test report and release details.

-Finally, I hope this article is useful for you.
-And the last thing I want to say that a good tester working in software outsourcing industry should share best testing practices, experience with other testers to promote better software all over the world.
+Finally, I hope this article is useful to you.
+And the last thing I want to say that a good tester working in the software outsourcing industry should share best testing practices, experience with other testers to promote better software all over the world.